codatio/codat-docs/docs/core-concepts/companies.md

 Any forbidden characters will be removed from your company name.
 For example: `Example Company (Codat[1])` will be created as `Example Company Codat1`.
 :::

+## If you have multiple use cases...

+Codat supports assigning companies to one or more groups.
+A group can be used to manage who internally can access data from that a set of companies as well as identify what use case or product a company is using.

 ---

 ## Read next